 We are blessed with a large facility, so finding the location for your children might seem a little complicated.
 There are three buildings on our campus.
 One is the main sanctuary and gym, the other ones are dedicated to classrooms and our chapel.
 All children’s ministries take place in building C, which is on the north end of the campus.
 Once you arrive to that building, the classrooms will be color-coded depending on the age of your child.
 There will also be several adults there to answer any questions you might have.
 Our Director of Children Ministries is Karen Frost, please email her with any questions.

-Each of our services is rooted in the gospel, and each offers a unique picture of the beauty of the God of the universe.
+Our service is rooted in the gospel offers a unique picture of the beauty of the God of the universe.
 As a church, we seek to worship in spirit and in truth, and our music reflects the truth of God’s Word and the diversity of His people.

 Our preaching time is focused on taking the deep truths of the Bible and explaining them in a manner that makes sense today.
 We spend most of the year preaching through books of the Bible, with occasional breaks for topic-based series.
 Expect our sermons to last roughly 35 minutes.
 Check out our Recent Sermons here.